smartdevicelink/sdl_evolution/proposals/NNNN-android-notifications.md

 ### Router Service changes

 This section describes the behavior of how SDL apps prepare the SDL connection to Bluetooth devices.
 The idea is to create the SDL proxy only while the app is in the foreground on the phone while it never connected to a head unit.
-It's not allowed to start the router service from the background if it does not know the connected BT device.
+It's not allowed to start the router service from the background if it does not know the connected Bluetooth device.
 Once the app has registered on a head unit, the proxy saves a MAC address and it's allowed to start the router service in the background in the future for the connected device.

 As a result, no SDL code will cause any visible elements on the Android phone until the app has established a connection to the SDL enabled vehicle.

 The first time use will be different as the phone must be unlocked and the SDL app must be in the foreground.
-Any subsequent BT connection to that device will make the app start the service from the background using the Android foreground notification.
+Any subsequent Bluetooth connection to that device will make the app start the service from the background using the Android foreground notification.
 It's expected that the user may accept the existence of this notification, as the notifications will then be shown only when connected to the SDL enabled vehicle.

-The "first-time" guide may look like the following list:
+The "first time" guide may look like the following list:

 1. Connect your Android phone over Bluetooth to the infotainment system
 2. Select the Applications Tab on your infotainment system
 3. Start the app "APP_NAME" on your phone
 4. The SDL app registers on IVI
-5. Next time you enter the vehicle, you can leave your phone in the pocket.
+5. Next time you enter the vehicle, you can leave your phone in your pocket.
 The app will recognize the vehicle and automatically connect.

 **Detailed requirements**

-#### 1. The app is connected to an unknown BT device, the app is in the background and there is no router service
+#### 1. The app is connected to an unknown Bluetooth device, the app is in the background and there is no router service

 #### Conditions